DMsShadow/shadow_catcher/Chapter_3_Character_Creation.md

 The GM can also allow you at this time to makes some changes to your character’s advantages and hindrances based on your introduction.
 Ideally, this should represent the dramatic change in their life caused by their experience, but it can also help if you didn’t quite get your abilities right.

-The aim of Dreamcatcher games is to work collaboratively with your other party members to ensure you complete goals, quests, missions and the like.
+The aim of ShadowCatcher games is to work collaboratively with your other party members to ensure you complete goals, quests, missions and the like.
 This does not mean you have to always agree with each other, but you should work with the GM to ensure that the party is compatible enough to work together without stepping on each other’s toes.
 ### Step 9: Character Development
 Character development is done thought a combination of two methods.
 The facing of your hindrances, and the expenditure of destiny points.